 5. Varicose vein pain

-Our hospital is the largest provider in England for varicose vein removal (PHIN 2023).
+We've carried out over 10,000 varicose vein removal procedures (PHIN, 2024).
 We understand the symptoms of varicose veins are very unpleasant – from muscle cramps, swollen ankles and feet to heavy and aching legs.
 Unfortunately, in the spring and summer, your varicose veins can feel worse in the heat as your veins dilate in hotter temperatures.

 This is why the cold winter months are easier on your varicose veins as you may notice a reduction in swelling and uncomfortable symptoms.
 Want healthier, happier legs in time for next spring?
 Discover five reasons why winter is the best time to get veins treated and learn how our EVLT treatment can help.